John Lobb Bootmaker: History

+John Lobb opened his first store in Sydney, Australia, in 1854.
+Lobb's initial success was in the importation of men's and women's shoes and boots, particularly women's footwear.
+Together with his lead bootmaker, William Cassull, John Lobb cemented his reputation as one of the Colony's top bootmakers.
+In 1862, John Lobb, in collaboration with local tanner Alderson & Sons, and with Cassull as lead bootmaker, produced a pair of polished leather riding boots that won the Prize Medal at the 1862 International Exhibition.

-John Lobb opened a shop in London in 1866 and produced footwear for European royalty.
-John died in 1895 but by then his son William had taken over the business.
-Unusually they did not mechanise like their competitors but stuck to craft techniques.
-Following the success of the London base, William opened a shop in Paris in 1901 and another (unprofitable) shop in Regent Street, London in 1904.
+In 1866, John Lobb opened a shop in London and produced footwear for European royalty.
+He died in 1895, and his son William took over the business.
+Unusually, the firm did not mechanise like its competitors but stuck to craft techniques.
+Following the success of the London shop, William opened a shop in Paris in 1901 and another (unprofitable) shop in Regent Street, London, in 1904.

-In 1901 William Lobb married Betsy Smerdon and after the marriage they went on a grand tour.
-William died in 1916 and it was Betsy who saved the business.
+In 1901, William Lobb married Betsy Smerdon, and after the wedding, they went on a grand tour.
+William died in 1916, and it was Betsy who saved the business.

-In 1976, Hermès was allowed to use the "John Lobb" name.
+In 1976, Hermès was allowed to use the "John Lobb" brand name.
 Only about 100 pairs of ready-to-wear shoes are finished per day.
-The original, family-owned John Lobb firm still produces handmade shoes one pair at a time.
-Until the 1980s, John Lobb operated only custom-made activity in London and in Paris.
-From 1982 onwards, the ready-to-wear activity has complemented the made to measure, and distribution has expanded.
+The original, family-owned John Lobb firm still produces handmade shoes, one pair at a time.
+Until the 1980s, the business operated only custom-made activity in London and in Paris.
+From 1982 onwards, the ready-to-wear activity has complemented the made-to-measure, and distribution has expanded.

 The London company was the subject of a 1945 British Pathé film, Shoes for the Famous, and an episode of the June 2016 BBC Four documentary series, Handmade: By Royal Appointment.